Who Are We?

 The Christadelphians are a small religious body who have deliberately attempted to get back to the faith and character of the early Christian church.
 We have been in existence since 1848 as a worldwide community.
-The name 'Christadelphian' means "Brother in Christ".
+The name 'Christadelphian' means "Brethren in Christ".

 Where Are Christadelphians Found?

 We are located throughout the world.
 Like the early Christians, we meet in homes, rented rooms, and in some cases, our own halls.

 We are a lay community patterned after first century Christianity.
 Members of each congregation are addressed as "Brother" and "Sister", and all have an equal joint responsibility for the welfare of the church.
 A strong common belief binds our Brotherhood together.